twajr/ckad-prep-notes/README.md

 gke-my-cluster-default-pool-5f731fab-9d6n   Ready     <none>    44s       v1.10.2-gke.3
 gke-my-cluster-default-pool-5f731fab-llrb   Ready     <none>    41s       v1.10.2-gke.3
 ```
-No need to keep the cluster around when not studying
+No need to keep the cluster around when not studying, so:
 ```
 gcloud container clusters delete my-cluster
 ```
-## Important Tips
+# Important Review (with Tips)
 The exam is about speed and efficiency.
 If you spend very much time looking at documentation, you will have zero chance of completing the many questions.
 With that said, the following will help with time management.
 I've aligned the tips to follow the curriculum.

-### CORE CONCEPTS
+## CORE CONCEPTS
 The core concepts cover how the API concepts and its primitives / resources.
 It also covers the important concept of a POD.
 This is the basic unit of deployment for app developers and so this 'POD' concept is important understand as well as how it is used from kubectl.
 To me, this is embodied in the kubectl RUN command.
 IMO, Understanding pods is the primary core concept.

 ### Using the RUN command for Pods